YouTube Makes Community Posts Available to All Channels

-YouTube’s expanding access to its Community Posts feature, with all creators now able to activate the option, providing another means to interact with your YouTube audience.
+YouTube’s expanding access to its Community Posts feature, allowing all creators to activate the option, providing another means to interact with your YouTube audience.

 Community Posts live on your YouTube channel, and provide a text-based way to keep your subscribers informed of updates and notes – similar to other social media apps.